What you will learn from this article:

-If you want a quality life, then you have to start by quantifying what you want out of life.
+If you want a quality life, then you have to start by quantifying what you want out of life so you can develop the healthy habits that support it.
 If you don’t decide in advance to have a level 10 experience, then you aren’t going to get one.
 Think about it: What’s your chance of having the most optimal experience without you designing it in advance?
 Highly unlikely.
 Sure, you may get lucky, but if you want consistent quality in your life, then you have to decide what outcome you want.

 Ask yourself where you are right now, and then visualize where you want to be in comparison.
-Because wherever you are, you can change that.
+Because wherever you are, you can change that by creating healthy habits.
 If you are sitting on the couch and feeling tired, a run may not sound that appealing.
 Maybe you give it a 3 on a scale of a 0 to 10.
 Be honest with yourself, and honest with where you’d need that number to be to get off of the couch and take that run.
 What do you need to do to get excited about your run?

-Use this as a benchmark system to take a proactive approach towards any goal.
+Use this as a benchmark system to take a proactive approach toward any goal.
 Even a relationship goal.
 How would that work?
 Consider a relationship that you have been in that has grown stale.
 You make the decision to plan a date night with your partner.
 And you want it to be a great date that could spark some passion between you and your partner.
 Well, if you don’t take a proactive approach to making that date a level 10, odds are it won’t be.
 You can’t simply hope that the date will get you out of the rut – you have to put the effort into it.
-Flowers, a special dinner, a thoughtful gesture, writing a message expressing your emotions, doing something that reminds you both of the passion you used to have, making it a point to say three kind things, opening up about something new – these are all factors that are within your control that can contribute to having a great date and reigniting some of that missing spark in your relationship.
+Adopting the healthy habits of sending flowers, planning a special dinner, a thoughtful gesture, writing a message expressing your emotions, doing something that reminds you both of the passion you used to have, making it a point to say three kind things, opening up about something new – these are all factors that are within your control that can contribute to having a great date and reigniting some of that missing spark in your relationship.